Sir Boateng Online

 Ground-Fault Circuit Interrupter (GFCI)

 A ground-fault circuit interrupter (GFCI), is a type of circuit breaker usually designed to operate faster so as to turn off electric power in the event of a fault in the earthing system.
-This normally happened rapidly in few milliseconds.
+This normally happened rapidly in a few milliseconds.

 GFCI works by comparing the amount of current flowing to the installation (equipment) and the amount of current returning from the installation (equipment).

-In most cases, a GFCI is synonymized to a residual-current device, sometimes too, a residual-current circuit breaker.
+In most cases, a GFCI is synonymized with a residual-current device, sometimes too, a residual-current circuit breaker.

 Applications of GFCI

-Read Also: Electrical Fuses and Other protective Devices
+Read Also: Electrical Fuses and Other Protective Devices

-Related Posts:
+Related Posts

 Electrical Fuse and Circuit Breakers